ASCII128514/kernel/README.md

 The multi-core elements are all in the letter_counter2.c, letter_counter2.h, cpu.c, cpu.h, lock.c, and lock.h files.
 The demo is in the boot.c file.
 The demos can be independently ran or all together.
+To run the demo just uncomment the demo you want to run and run the kernel.
+Only one demo at a time fits on our terminal window.
 Demo 1 and 3 just demonstate that it can correctly tally letters.
 Demo 2 and 4 show the multi-core aspects of the code.
 Demo 2 shows what happens when only 2 of the 3 CPUs run the code Demo 4 shows what happens when the main CPU does not wait for the child processes to finish.
 In this case the result depends